 Do I have to grade independent study courses?

-A: Yes, don't forget to grade your students taking an independent study.
-It is a regular course like any other classroom-based instruction.
+Yes, don't forget to grade your students completing an independent study or thesis.

-Q: I'm giving a student a C- (or below) or an Incomplete (I) grade.
-Do I need to let someone know about her grade?
+I'm giving a student a C- (or below) or an Incomplete (I) grade.
+Do I need to let someone know about this grade?